Goosebumps (1995 TV series): DVD releases

-Beginning in 2004, 20th Century Fox Home Entertainment began releasing the series on DVD in individual volumes, containing one two part episode per disc but later changed sometimes two separate episodes per disc.
+Beginning in 2004, 20th Century Fox Home Entertainment began releasing the series on DVD in individual volumes containing one two-part episode per disc, but later changed sometimes two separate episodes per disc.
 Later releases included either two discs or multiple episodes on one disc.

 Original releases

 (With two episodes per disc, except for Chillogy):

 Double features

 On 16 September 2008, twelve of the above sixteen discs were re-released in new double-feature sets, containing the same episodes as before.

 Revival releases

 Starting in 2008, new DVD sets were released to coincide with the Goosebumps HorrorLand revival books.
-These DVD's were a big upgrade from the previous releases, with menus and enhanced audio and picture quality Unlike the original releases, these sets include three to four 22-minute episodes, instead of two.
+These DVDs were a big upgrade from the previous releases, with menus and enhanced audio and picture quality.
+Unlike the original releases, these sets include three to four 22-minute episodes, instead of two.
 They also feature new cover art, as opposed to previous releases which used the cover art for the corresponding series book.
 Many of the previously released titles have been re-released as well, but only new releases are included in this list.
-Out of all of these DVD releases, 69 out of the 74 episodes have been released on DVD in the United States, excluding the Haunted Mask parts 1 and 2 Werewolf Skin parts 1 and 2 and the Cuckoo Clock of Doom.
-The Haunted Mask and Werewolf Skin however were previously released on VHS.
+Out of all of these DVD releases, 69 out of the 74 episodes have been released on DVD in the United States, excluding "The Haunted Mask" Parts 1 and 2, "Werewolf Skin" Parts 1 and 2, and "The Cuckoo Clock of Doom".
+"The Haunted Mask" and "Werewolf Skin", however, were previously released on VHS.